-CARE Ratings has a well laid out methodology for rating of companies belonging to the manufacturing sector.
+CARE Ratings has a well laid out methodology for rating of the companies belonging to the manufacturing sector.
 As per this methodology, CARE's rating process begins with the evaluation of the economy/industry in which the company operates, followed by the assessment of the business risk factors specific to the company.
 This is followed by an assessment of the financial and project-related risk factors as well as the quality of the management.
-This methodology is followed while analyzing all the industries that come under the purview of the manufacturing sector.
+This methodology is followed while analysing all the industries that come under the purview of the manufacturing sector.
 However, considering the size and diversity of the sector, CARE Ratings has developed methodologies specific to various industries within the sector.
-These methodology, which will be assessed while carrying out rating exercises of companies belonging to the particular industry.
-The following is a list of such additional factors, along with their analytical implications, considered by CARE Ratings while arriving at the rating of the players that operate in the auto ancillary industry.
+These methodologies attempt to highlight the factors, over and above those mentioned in the broad methodology, which will be assessed while carrying out rating exercises of companies belonging to the particular industry.
+The following are such additional factors, along with their analytical implications, considered by CARE Ratings while arriving at the rating of the players that operate in the auto ancillary industry.